AVEVA/CONNECT-data-services-developer-docs/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 Sequential Data Store (Sds) Subscription
 ---------------

-A Sequential Data Store Subscription retrieves OMF messages from a Topic and writes it directly to a Namespace in the Sequential Data Store.
+A Sequential Data Store Subscription retrieves OMF messages from a Topic and writes them directly to a Namespace in the Sequential Data Store.
 Currently only Sds Subscriptions are supported.
 The documentation uses Sds Subscription and Subscription interchangeably.

 Data Models
 -----------